randomstring/WeasleyClock/BuildLog.md

 A third option would be to use stepper motors.
 I purchased a raspberry pi motor controller hat to test controlling stepper motors.

-Below are some seeds for future reasearch.
+Below are some seeds for future research.

 I found this possible motor and encoder combination:
 <https://wiki.dfrobot.com/DC_Motor_Driver_HAT_SKU_DFR059>